MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 Specifies whether to disable the inspection of TLS traffic.
 Valid values are:

-- $true: Network Protection doesn't inspect TLS traffic.
+- $true: network protection doesn't inspect TLS traffic.
-- $false: Network Protection inspects TLS traffic.
+- $false: network protection inspects TLS traffic.
 This is the default value.

 Network protection inspects TLS traffic (also known as HTTPS traffic) to see if a connection is being made to a malicious website, and to provide metadata to behavior monitoring.